-I took some time to chat with Graham Robbins, one of our star Sales Affiliates, who has been with Boundless for the past seven years.
+We took some time to chat with Graham Robbins, one of our star Brand Consultants, who has been with Boundless for the past seven years.
 During that time, Graham has not only seen his business grow tremendously, but he has also been able to devote time to his family by maintaining a flexible work schedule.
 Read on to find out how Graham has leveraged the strength of his team and the Boundless advantage to bring his business to new levels.

 Tell me a little bit about yourself, where are you from?
 What are your hobbies/personal interests?

 I was born and raised in Fort Worth, TX.
 Just about all of my free time is devoted to my three children—they are eight, ten, and eleven.
 I enjoy doing what they do: from baseball with my sons to riding horses with my daughter.
 I’ve been married for thirteen years.
 I’m very passionate about my marriage, and I believe in the importance of personal relationships and doing whatever it takes to make them work and put them first.